The Role of Symmetry in Optimizing Overparameterized Networks: Introduction

 \textbf{Mechanism 2: Volume Growth.} Overparameterization increases the total \emph{volume} of global minima near typical initializations; specifically, the probability of initializing within $\epsilon$ of a minimum grows with width once the network is sufficiently wide.
 Adding parameters introduces new symmetries that expand the equivalence class, making well-conditioned, reachable minima more abundant.

-\paragraph{Contributions.} \begin{itemize} \item We characterize overparameterization symmetries for deep linear networks and general activations using a matrix groupoid, building on \citet{simsek2021geometry}.
-For ReLU networks, we identify a new family of pre-activation splitting symmetries (\cref{sec:characterizing}). \item We prove that these symmetries act as diagonal preconditioners on the Hessian, with explicit formulas for how gradients and eigenvalues transform (\cref{sec:optimization}).
-Additionally, we establish that the product of non-zero Hessian eigenvalues (representing volume modulo symmetry directions) changes by a precise factor under splitting (\cref{sec:volume_properties}). \item We show that the trace (average curvature) can be reduced while preserving the product of eigenvalues (volume), leading to improved average-case conditioning (\cref{sec:trace}). \item We show that the probability of initializing within $\epsilon$ of a global minima increases with the degree of overparameterization when the network is sufficiently wide (\cref{sec:volume}) \item We support our theoretical predictions with sets of experiments validating the theory and confirming its predictions for teacher-student networks and direct data fitting (\cref{sec:experiments}). \end{itemize}
+\paragraph{Contributions.} \begin{itemize} \item We characterize overparameterization symmetries via a matrix groupoid building on \citet{simsek2021geometry}, and identify a new pre-activation splitting symmetry for ReLU networks (\cref{sec:characterizing,sec:groupoid}). \item We prove these symmetries act as diagonal preconditioning on the Hessian, with explicit formulas for how gradients and eigenvalues transform.
+Under even splits, the product of nonzero eigenvalues is preserved while the trace can decrease, giving minima with better average-case conditioning (\cref{sec:optimization,sec:trace}). \item We show the probability of initializing within $\epsilon$ of a global minimum grows with width once the network is sufficiently wide (\cref{sec:volume}). \item Experiments on teacher-student MLPs, CNNs and Transformers, and on direct data fitting, confirm the predicted improvements in conditioning and convergence (\cref{sec:experiments}). \end{itemize}